HirbodBehnam/MTProtoProxyInstaller/README.md

 ```
 curl -o MTProtoProxyInstall.sh -L https://git.io/vhgUt && bash MTProtoProxyInstall.sh
 ```
 and wait until the setup finishes the install you will see the links after install.
-(Or enter `systemctl status mtprotoproxy -l`) <br />
+(Or enter `systemctl status mtprotoproxy -l` in case of any failure to see the links) <br />
 To update, uninstall, change port, revoke secret or... the proxy, run this script again. <br />
 ### Firewall
 Setup will try to configure the proxy on public zone.
-However you can manually enter these rules.
+However you can manually enter these rules in case of any error or whatever.
 (Change 443 with port you specified)
 ```
 firewall-cmd --zone=public --permanent --add-port=443/tcp
 firewall-cmd --reload